michiel65/ZeroDownTime-Deployment-Moodle/README.md

 https://github.com/bitnami/bitnami-docker-moodle

-After the deployment, you can acces to the Moodle service by using http://localhost/ from the browser. the traefik dashboard will be available at http://localhost:8080
+After the deployment, you can acces to the Moodle service by using http://localhost/ from the browser.

+The traefik dashboard will be available at http://localhost:8080